DriveON: Emissions and safety inspection program

 Some vehicles may be exempt from the on-board diagnostic test.
 Find the exemption list for:

-- heavy diesel commercial motor vehicle on-board diagnostic non-communication
+- heavy-duty diesel commercial motor vehicle on-board diagnostic non-communication

 - on-board diagnostic monitor readiness